-1. The cluster detects the stopped secondary database (on node 2) and marks the resource failed.

-- 2. The cluster detects the broken system replication and marks it as failed (SFAIL). - 3.
+- 1. The cluster detects the stopped secondary database (on node 2) and marks the resource failed. - 2.
+The cluster detects the broken system replication and marks it as failed (SFAIL). - 3.
 The cluster restarts the secondary HANA database on the same node (node 2). - 4.
 The cluster detects that the system replication is in sync again and marks it as ok (SOK). - 5.
 The cluster "failed actions" are cleaned up after following the recovery procedure.

-10.1.8 Test: Crash the secondary database on site B (node 2)
+10.1.8 Test: Crash Secondary Database on Availability Zone B (Node 2)

-EXAMPLE 47: TEST CRASH\SECONDARY\DB\SITE\B
+EXAMPLE 47: TEST CRASH SECONDARY DB SITE B